Janet Varney: Television projects

-In 2018 she also created, produced and starred in Fortune Rookie, an 8 episode web series presented by IFC.
+In 2018 Varney created, produced and starred in Fortune Rookie, an 8-episode web series presented by IFC.

-Varney also acts as host on ESCAPE!, a web series broadcast on Geek & Sundry where teams of celebrities work together to get out of an escape room.

 Dinner and a Movie

 In 2005, Varney replaced Lisa Kushell as the host of the TBS cooking and entertainment show Dinner and a Movie.
 She appeared with Paul Gilmartin and Claud Mann in each episode, introducing films and injecting humor during the preparation of a creative dinner for some themes.
 The series was cancelled in 2011.

 RiffTrax

 Varney has written and performed several comedic audio commentaries for films along with fellow SF Sketchfest co-founder Cole Stratton.
 These appear on the RiffTrax website under the RiffTrax Presents branding, as they are officially sanctioned by RiffTrax founder and Mystery Science Theater 3000 alumnus Michael J. Nelson.

 She has performed in Rifftrax commentaries for the following films: